 To understand the future of shipping we look back!
 In the past, companies have always tried to optimize and unearth efficiency gains through value chain integration.
-Reason was that it is easier to communicate and optimize within a company limit than with external partners.
-Examples from container logistics include Maersk Line acquiring Damco as part of the P&O Nedlloyd acquisition and Amazon aiming to consolidate the entire value chain from factory to last mile delivery.
+The reason was that it is easier to communicate and optimize within a company limit than with external partners.
+Examples from container logistics include Maersk Line acquiring Damco as part of the P&O Nedlloyd acquisition and Amazon aiming to consolidate the entire value chain from factory to last-mile delivery.

 In the literature, the explanations focus on (a) Transaction costs and (b) Risk Minimization:

 Transaction costs: You have fewer frictions when you communicate within an organization compared to the outside, you don’t have to worry so much about confidentiality, you (potentially!) have better visibility of the risks you are buying into, etc

 Risk Minimization: The risk of “hold-ups” is better manageable if you can observe the entire value chain compared to just a small fraction of it.
 For example, if you are highly dependent on a specific piece of machinery or raw material to keep your factory running, a lack of this input might mean a high risk.
 If you integrate the upstream production process, you can manage (not necessarily completely avoid!) this risk better

 Extrapolation: You can argue that these factors and risks are the only reason why we have companies at all, those are basically just a way for humans to work together and communicate efficiently.
 In a sense, a company is just a collection of specialists who work together on a “platform” called a company.